Simple Moon Rituals for Busy People: Moon Magic in Minutes

 Part 4: Full Moon Scrying

 Using your bowl of moon water (or a dark mirror), gaze softly into the reflective surface.
-Don’t stare β€” let your eyes relax and your vision soften.
+Don’t stare — let your eyes relax and your vision soften.
 Under the combined power of the full moon and the thin Samhain veil, images, symbols, or messages may appear.
+For more on this, check out our guide on default topic.

 Ask a specific question of your ancestors, then gaze for 5-10 minutes.
 Record anything you see, feel, or hear in your moon journal.